-You may establish an IRA for yourself or for your spouse provided you or your spouse, as applicable, meet the eligibility rules described below and you or your spouse is more than 18 years old.
-The duly authorized representatives of certain individuals or their estates may also establish an IRA on behalf of such individuals.
-These representatives generally include a parent on behalf of a minor child, a legal guardian on behalf of an incapacitated adult or minor child, an executor or beneficiary of a deceased individual, an attorney-in-fact acting under a properly executed power of attorney.
+You may establish a Roth IRA for yourself or for your spouse provided you or your spouse, as applicable, meet the eligibility rules described below and you or your spouse is more than 18 years old.
+The duly authorized representatives of certain individuals or their estates may also establish Roth IRAs on behalf of such individuals.
+These representatives generally include a parent on behalf of a minor child, a legal guardian on behalf of an incapacitated adult or minor child, an executor, or Beneficiary of a deceased individual and an attorney-in-fact acting under a properly executed power of attorney.

-Please read this Disclosure Statement carefully to understand the legal requirements and Federal income tax considerations involved in maintaining an IRA.
+Please read this Disclosure Statement carefully to understand the legal requirements and Federal income tax considerations involved in maintaining a Roth IRA.
 Morgan Stanley is required by Federal tax rules to provide this information to you.
-Your Financial Advisor or Private Wealth Advisor is available to answer any questions you may have.
+Your Financial Advisor or Private Wealth Advisor is available to answer any questions you may have with respect to your Roth IRA.
 However, Morgan Stanley does not provide legal or tax advice.
-Morgan Stanley recommends that you consult your lawyer, accountant or other tax advisor if you have questions about the legal or tax consequences of your contributions to, investments by or distributions from your IRA.
+Morgan Stanley recommends that you consult your lawyer, accountant or other tax advisor if you have questions about the legal or tax consequences of your contributions to, investments by or distributions from your Roth IRA.

-The Morgan Stanley IRA is governed by the written terms of the Plan, the Adoption Agreement and the Client Agreement, all of which are included in this account-opening package.
-In case of a conflict between those documents and this Disclosure Statement or any other material describing the IRA, the Plan and Adoption Agreement will govern.
+The Morgan Stanley Roth IRA is governed by the written terms of the Morgan Stanley Roth IRA document, the Adoption Agreement and the Client Agreement, all of which are included in this account opening package.
+In case of a conflict between those documents and this Disclosure Statement or any other material describing the Morgan Stanley Roth IRA, the Roth IRA document and Adoption Agreement will govern.

-Please bear in mind when reading the Disclosure Statement that "you" refers to the Participant adopting the Plan and "we" or "us" refers to Morgan Stanley Smith Barney LLC as Custodian.
+Please bear in mind when reading the Disclosure Statement that "you" refers to the Participant adopting the Roth IRA and "we" or "us" refers to Morgan Stanley Smith Barney LLC as Custodian.
+References to "Traditional IRAs" in this document refer to IRAs other than Roth IRAs, SIMPLE IRAs or Education Savings Accounts.
+References to "IRAs" includes Roth IRAs, Traditional IRAs and SIMPLE IRAs but not Education Savings Accounts.
+References to "designated Roth accounts" refer to accounts established under applicable retirement plans (plans described in Sections 401(a)